pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part2.md

 If privileged containers are not allowed in your environment, a `MachineConfig` can be used to set the `vm.max_map_count` kernel parameter for OpenSearch, as an alternative to using the `sas-opendistro` SCC with the init container.
 All nodes that run workloads in the [stateful workload class](https://documentation.sas.com/doc/en/itopscdc/v_039/dplyml0phy0dkr/p0om33z572ycnan1c1ecfwqntf24.htm) are affected by this requirement.

-Perform the following steps; refer to "[_Adding kernel arguments to nodes_](https://docs.openshift.com/container-platform/4.12/nodes/nodes/nodes-nodes-managing.html#nodes-nodes-kernel-arguments_nodes-nodes-jobs)" in the OpenShift documentation.
+Perform the following steps; see [_Adding kernel arguments to nodes_](https://docs.openshift.com/container-platform/4.12/nodes/nodes/nodes-nodes-managing.html#nodes-nodes-kernel-arguments_nodes-nodes-jobs) in the OpenShift documentation.

 1. List existing `MachineConfig` objects for your OpenShift Container Platform cluster to determine how to label your machine config: